adrienbolens/NLP-topic-modeling/README.md

 # NLP - Topic modelling

-In this project, I try hand at topic modelling, in the context of natural language processing, using the popular Latent Dirichlet Allocation (LDA) method.
+In this project, I experiement topic modelling, in the context of natural language processing, using the popular Latent Dirichlet Allocation (LDA) method.

 The question I try to answer is "What are the main themes in the novels of my favorite science-fiction writer?".